rust-lang/rust-project-goals/src/admin/team.md

 * During the year:
     * Authoring round-up blog posts highlighting progress
     * Updating and maintaining the web-site
-    * Checking in with the owners of goals that are not reporting progress to see if they need help
+    * Checking in with the goal points of contact that are not reporting progress to see if they need help

 ## Role of the lead